kgateway-dev/kgateway/docs/content/guides/security/data_loss_prevention/_index.md

 configured on the listener, an additional matcher is paired with a list of `Action`s, and the first DLP rule that matches a request will be applied.

-The DLP filter must be run by Envoy after any other filters which might add data to be masked into the dynamic metadata.
+The DLP filter will be run by Envoy after any other filters which might add data to be masked into the dynamic metadata.
 Gloo Edge's current filter order follows:

 1. Fault Stage (Fault injection)
 2. CORS